72nd/pydantic-xlsx/README.md

 ### Header font (`header_font`)

 The library expects the first row of every sheet to contain the names of field.
 Use this option to alter the appearance of this row by defining your own [openpyxl Font](https://openpyxl.readthedocs.io/en/stable/api/openpyxl.styles.fonts.html) (learn more about styling with openpyxl [here](https://openpyxl.readthedocs.io/en/stable/styles.html)).
-The field defaults to `openpyxl.styles.Fonts(name="Arial", bold=true)`.
+The field defaults to `openpyxl.styles.Font(name="Arial", bold=True)`.

 ### Font (`font`)